Bemposta Palace: History

-In 1828, King Miguel began holding weekly audiences in the Palace.
+In 1828, King Miguel began holding weekly audiences in the palace.

-The designation as Casa do Infantado was removed in 1833, and the Palace is incorporated into the Crown's property.
+The designation as Casa do Infantado was removed in 1833, and the palace was incorporated into the Crown's property.
 Until 18 March 1834, a formal political administration occupied the Bemposta Palace, but it was vacated and returned to Crown estates under Queen Maria II.
 Yet, the Queen later transferred the palace to the Army in 1837, where, after 1851, it began to function as an Army Academy (after extensive remodelling in 1850–1851), where, under General Bernardo de Sá Nogueira de Figueiredo, 1st Marquess of Sá da Bandeira, the building was expanded and interior remodelled.
 In 1853, the chapel, until this time a private hermitage, began to be open to the faith community.
 With changes in the urban planning in Lisbon, the area in front of the palace became reduced, and traffic along the avenue resulted in the shortening of the main outside staircase in 1860 (with the widening of the road).

 In 1944, there was a complete restoration of the chapel, followed in 1997 by a renovation of the electrical and fire prevention systems in order to meet safety standards.

-On 13 September 1999, an analysis of the architectural state was begun by the Direcção-Geral dos Edifícios e Monumentos Nacionais (DGEMN) (General-Directorate for Buildings and National Monuments).
-The Palace pertains to the Portuguese Military Academy, and the coat-of-arms of Queen Catherine are still visible above the principal doors of the building.
+On 13 September 1999, an analysis of the architectural state was begun by the General-Directorate for Buildings and National Monuments.
+The palace houses the Portuguese Military Academy, and the coat-of-arms of Queen Catherine are still visible above the principal doors of the building.

 In 2001, a monument to Queen Catherine was installed in front of the buildings façade.